JuliaGeometry/CoordinateTransformations.jl/README.md

 #### Coordinate system transformations

-Two-dimensional coordinates may be converted using these parameterless
+Two-dimensional coordinates may be converted using these parameterless (singleton)
 transformations:

 1. `PolarFromCartesian()`
 2. `CartesianFromPolar()`

-Three-dimensional coordinates may be converted using these singleton
+Three-dimensional coordinates may be converted using these parameterless
 transformations:

 1. `SphericalFromCartesian()`